Observational comedy: History

 Although observational comedy became popular in the United States in the 1950s, one author suggests that even much older jokes commented on human nature in comparable ways.
 Shelley Berman was one of the pioneers in the field.
 Other influential observational comics include David Brenner, George Carlin, and Jerry Seinfeld.
 A 1989 Los Angeles Times article wrote that Seinfeld is "clearly the standard of excellence in observational comedy", while Judd Apatow called Seinfeld "the greatest observational comedian who ever lived".

-The British observational comedy tradition began with the Irish comedian Dave Allen's performances in the early 1970s.
-More recently, James Acaster has developed a form of "uber-trivial" observational comedy, which has been described as a spoof of the traditional observational form.
+In the United Kingdom, Irish comedian Dave Allen popularised an observational style on television in the early 1970s, and Victoria Wood further developed closely observed, class-inflected material in the 1980s.